 Other Congressional races in Texas to watch are U.S. Representative Pete Sessions (R) from Congressional District 32 in Dallas and U.S. Representative John Culberson (R) representing Congressional District 7 in Houston.
 Both will have to defend their seats in increasingly challenging districts.

 Statewide in Texas, Governor Greg Abbott will face off with Dallas County Sheriff Lupe Valdez.
 Governor Abbott is the overwhelming favorite in this race.
-He will go into this election with a significant war chest, strong name identification and a booming Texas economy.
+He will go into this Elections in Texas with a significant war chest, strong name identification and a booming Texas economy.
 Sheriff Valdez, who just went through a grueling primary and run-off election, has an uphill battle to unite her party.
 Governor Abbott will no doubt create coattails for the other statewide elected officials.